Love and Lies (manga): Manga

 Love and Lies was serialized on DeNA's Manga Box app from August 2014 to January 2022.
 Twelve volumes were released by Kodansha.
 The French version, licensed by Pika Shonen, was first released on November 2, 2016 and the fifth volume was released on June 28, 2017.
 The English version has been licensed by Kodansha USA, with the first volume being released on August 22, 2017.
 An official fanbook was released on July 7, 2017 in Japan.

 Volumes

 Anime

 An anime adaptation by Liden Films and directed by Seiki Takuno aired from July 4 to September 19, 2017.
 The four-member rock band Frederic performed the opening theme song titled "Kanashii Ureshii" (かなしいうれしい) while three-member unit Roy performed the ending theme song titled "Can't You Say".
-Sentai Filmworks have licensed the series and streamed the series on Anime Strike and on Hidive outside of the US.
+Sentai Filmworks have licensed the series and streamed the series on Anime Strike and on Hidive outside of the United States.
 MVM Films has licensed the series in the UK.

 An original animation DVD was announced on the release of the seventh volume of the manga, with the DVD being bundled with the eighth volume of the manga on November 9, 2018.
 The release will include two episodes.